RussellWaring/RussellWaring/README.md

 ### Hey there, I'm Russell
-- Full-time student
-- Part-time employee
-- Looking for a coop position for summer 2022

 ## About me
 - Full-time student, studying Computer Programming and Analysis @ Durham College, Oshawa ON